 The Japanese Bobtail is a natural breed of cat who arrived in Japan over 1,000 years ago.
 They are thought to have originated in China or Korea, although there have been references made about cats with tail deformities from all over Asia.

 In 1968, the Japanese Bobcat was sent to America Judy Crawford who had lived in Japan for the past 15 years and been breeding the Japanese Bobtail there.
-Two cats were imported, a tortoiseshell and white female called Madame Butterfly and a red and white male called Richard.
-These cats were sent to a breeder by the name of Elizabeth Freret and the pair soon produced kittens.
-They were first shown in 1969.
+Elizabeth Freret imported two, Madame Butterfly, a tortoiseshell and white female and Richard, a red and white male.
+The pair soon produced kittens.

 The Japanese Bobcat is a symbol of good luck and happiness when found in the traditional colour pattern of mi-ke (which means three fur), which is white with red and black patches.
 This cat has been identified with the famous “Beckoning Cat” (see image below)

-The head is wedge-shaped with a long face, high cheekbones, and large, oval eyes.
-Ears are large and upright.
-All eye colours are accepted.
+The head is wedge-shaped with a long face, high cheekbones, and large, oval eyes in all eye colours, the ears are large and upright.

-Soft and silky fur which lies flat against the body.
-All coat colours are permitted but the most sought after is the mi-ke (pronounced meekay), mentioned above.
+Soft and silky fur which lies flat against the body and comes in all coat colours but most sought after is the mi-ke.

-The Japanese Bobtail gets along with children and other pets and make a great family pet.
+The Japanese Bobtail gets along with children and other pets and makes a great family pet.